drloring/katacoda-scenarios/java-ms/java-3/step1.md

 Now, change the name to latest <pre class="file" data-filename="ws/values.yaml" data-target="insert" data-marker="  tag: \"\"">  tag: "latest"</pre>

-Recall that our container port is 8080, the default in Helm is 80, so change <pre class="file" data-filename="ws/values.yaml" data-target="insert" data-marker="              containerPort: 80">              containerPort: 8080</pre>
+Next, we're going to edit the `ws/templates/deployment.yaml`{{open}} file.

-And change in deployment.yaml as well <pre class="file" data-filename="ws/templates/deployment.yaml" data-target="insert" data-marker="              containerPort: 80">              containerPort: 8080</pre>
+Recall that our container port is 8080, the default in Helm is 80, so change <pre class="file" data-filename="ws/templates/deployment.yaml" data-target="insert" data-marker="              containerPort: 80">              containerPort: 8080</pre>

 Remove or comment out the liveness and readiness probes (lines 40 - 47) from `ws/templates/deployment.yaml`{{open}} for now, we'll add those back in on a later session.